LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Allocation.md

 The cast-expression argument must be a pointer to a block of memory previously allocated for an object created with the new operator.
 The delete operator has a result of type void and therefore does not return a value.

+Memory that is dynamically allocated using the new operator can be freed using the delete operator.
+Using the delete operator on an object deallocates its memory.
+The delete operator calls the operator delete function, which frees memory back to the available pool.

+When delete is used to deallocate memory for a C++ class object, the object's destructor is called before the object's memory is deallocated (if the object has a destructor).

+If the operand to the delete operator is a modifiable l-value, its value is undefined after the object is deleted.

 Using delete on a pointer to an object not allocated with new gives unpredictable results.
 You can, however, use delete on a pointer with the value 0.
 This provision means that, when new returns 0 on failure, deleting the result of a failed new operation is harmless.

-Using the delete operator on an object deallocates its memory.
 A program that dereferences a pointer after the object is deleted can have unpredictable results or crash.

-When delete is used to deallocate memory for a C++ class object, the object's destructor is called before the object's memory is deallocated (if the object has a destructor).

-If the operand to the delete operator is a modifiable l-value, its value is undefined after the object is deleted.

-Memory that is dynamically allocated using the new operator can be freed using the delete operator.
-The delete operator calls the operator delete function, which frees memory back to the available pool.
-Using the delete operator also causes the class destructor (if one exists) to be called.

 There are global and class-scoped operator delete functions.
 Only one operator delete function can be defined for a given class; if defined, it hides the global operator delete function.
 The global operator delete function is always called for arrays of any type.